dbk91/blog/src/pages/migrating-from-render-props-to-hooks/index.md

 - The `constructor` method initializes the component's internal state.
 - The `componentDidMount` method uses the vanilla `setInterval` function to set the timer.
 - The `componentDidUpdate` checks if the timer completes any time `seconds` updates.
-- Fianlly, `componentWillUnmount` enforces the components clean up, avoiding any potential memory leaks.
+- Finally, `componentWillUnmount` enforces the components clean up, avoiding any potential memory leaks.

 And that's it!
 The other functions simply encapsulate the logic used in the lifecycle methods.